mindee/devrel/content/writing/shakespeare.md

 ### Product

-**0 piece of content per month** based on 2 people on the team ([Jonathan](https://github.com/jonathanMindee) is part of this team for now when it comes to this program)
+**0 piece of content per month** based on 1 people on the team

 ### Sales

-**2 pieces of content per month** based on 9 people on the team (we don't count Account Executive)
+**3 pieces of content per month** based on 13 people on the team (we don't the 2 count Account Executive)